 2.2.2 Search Datasets.
-After determining the search string, we conducted an automated search across seven widely used databases, which are capable of covering all published or latest papers.
-Given that the first paper about the Transformer architecture [436], which forms the basis for LLMs, was published in 2017, we focused our search on papers published from that year onward2.
+After determining the search string, we conducted an automated search across seven widely used databases, which cover all published papers and many pre-prints of under review papers.
+Given that the first paper about the Transformer architecture [438], which forms the basis for LLMs, was published in 2017, we focused our search on papers published from that year onward2.
 Two authors independently performed the automated search, and the search results from each database were merged and deduplicated.
 Specifically, we obtained 1,192 papers from IEEE Xplore, 10,445 papers from the ACM Digital Library, 62,290 papers from ScienceDirect, 42,166 papers from Web of Science, 85,671 papers from Springer, 9,966 papers from arXiv, and 4,035 papers from DBLP.